godd9170/shakespeare-backend/README.md

 pip install awsebcli
 ```

-Make sure that you've got and AWS account, and your credentials are environment variables named
+Make sure that you've got an AWS account, and your credentials are environment variables named

 ```
 export AWS_ACCESS_KEY_ID=xxx